International Federation for Human Rights: Structure

 Tunisian human rights defenders seek solutions to the increase in political violence and radicalism.

 FIDH has its headquarters in Paris.
 It relies primarily on a pool of dedicated volunteers.
 The organizational structure consists of elected boards and a small body of permanent staff who support the activities of the board members and the mission delegates.

 Every three years, the FIDH Congress gathers together member organizations to elect the International Board, fix the priorities of the organization and decide whether to grant membership to new partners or to exclude member organizations which no longer satisfy its requirements.

+On 31 October 2025, the 42nd FIDH Congress was held in Bogotá.
+Alexis Deswaef was elected president of the organization for a three-year term, succeeding Alice Mogwe, who became honorary president.

 The FIDH International Board is composed of a President, Treasurer, 15 Vice-presidents and 5 Secretaries General, all of whom work on a voluntary basis and represent all regions of the world.
 Honorary Presidents have consultative status on the International Board.
 The International Board meets three times per year to define FIDH's political and strategic orientations and to draw up and approve the budget.
 The Executive Board is composed of the President, the Treasurer and the 5 Secretaries General, and is responsible for the management of FIDH on a daily basis.
 This body meets once per month to take decisions on current concerns and requests submitted by member organizations.
 The two Boards call on the expertise of other collaborators in FIDH's activities, including the permanent delegates to intergovernmental organizations and the mission delegates.
 The team of mission delegates gathers together several hundred individuals from all regions.

-The International Secretariat is based in Paris, with delegations to the United Nations in Geneva and New York City, to the European Union in Brussels, to the International Criminal Court in The Hague, to the African Union in Nairobi and to the Asean in Bangkok.
-It also has regional offices in Abidjan, Bamako, Cairo, Conakry and Tunis.
+The International Secretariat is based in Paris, with delegations to the United Nations in Geneva, to the European Union in Brussels, to the International Criminal Court in The Hague, to the African Union in Nairobi and to the Asean in Bangkok.
 It implements decisions taken by the International and Executive Boards and ensures regular support to member organizations.
-The Secretariat employs 45 permanent staff, assisted by interns and volunteers.